 Discover how to cook the different Tico vegetables with imagination

-I felt an obligation to write about how to cook different Tico Vegetables.
-Thanks to Ardon, a client for so many years and someone with a passion for reading my weekly blogs.
+In 2015, I felt an obligation to write about how to cook different Tico Vegetables.
+That was o request of Ardon, a client for so many years, someone with a passion for reading my weekly blogs and eating!

-The problem is that I don’t know anything about cooking; I’m too busy writing blogs.
-My wife Dany does all the cooking and I do the eating.
+The problem is that I don’t know anything about cooking, even less about veggies; I’m too busy writing blogs.
+And it’s my wife Dany who does all the cooking, and I do the eating.

-The second problem is that I like Dutch food too much and Dany does all she can to cook all those weird Dutch recipes.
-Because of that, we don’t really eat a lot of Tico food in our household.
-On the other hand, Dany’s cooking shows that if you can cook Dutch food with Tico ingredients, you can cook anything with them, with a little imagination.
+The second problem is that I like Dutch food too much, and Dany does all she can to cook those weird Dutch recipes.
+Because of that, we don’t eat a lot of Tico food in our household.
+But, on the other hand, Dany’s cooking shows that if you can cook Dutch food with Tico ingredients, you can cook anything with them with a bit of imagination.

-When living in Costa Rica, you should not forget what burgers and pizza taste like but you should give the local Tico food a shot too.
-Most vegetables are grown on the slopes of the volcanoes on the north and northeast side of the Central Valley.
+When living in Costa Rica, you should not forget what burgers and pizza taste like, but you should give the local Tico food a shot.
+Most vegetables are grown on the slopes of the volcanoes on the north and northeast sides of the Central Valley.
 For that reason, Tico vegetables grow not only faster than they do elsewhere; they are usually a lot tastier than elsewhere.

 Quite a few of our Costa Rica real estate clients grow their own.
 They not only enjoy the outdoor time, but it also stops them from becoming an alcoholic.
-Do you want to try yourself?
-Contact us now, we have lots of properties for sale where you can start your own orchard (huerta).
+Do you want to try it yourself?
+Contact us now; we have lots of properties for sale where you can start your orchard (huerta).

 The grocery store

-For an ample inventory of imported vegetables go to a good grocery store.
-The quality of the vegetables depends on the store and the location of the grocery store.
-A supermarket in Escazu will carry a larger variety of vegetables than a supermarket in Atenas or Jaco Beach for example.
-Grocery stores usually do carry better quality veggies than you will find on the farmer’s market.
+For an ample inventory of imported vegetables, go to a good grocery store.
+Of course, the quality of the vegetables depends on the store and the grocery store’s location.
+For example, a supermarket in Escazu will carry a wider variety of vegetables than a supermarket in Atenas or Jaco Beach.
+However, grocery stores usually have better quality veggies than you will find on the farmer’s market.

 The farmer’s market

 Prices of the Tico vegetables in a grocery store are generally much higher than they are on the Farmer’s Market.
-Although many grocery stores have a vegetable & fruit promotion day.
+However, many grocery stores have a vegetable & fruit promotion day.
 That’s when vegetable prices are close to those on the farmer’s market.
-In more rural locations you will find more Costarican vegetables than in city locations.
+So in more rural locations, you will find more Costarican vegetables than in city locations.

-Dany and I enjoy our Saturday morning shopping time on the Escazu farmer’s market.
+Dany and I enjoy our Saturday morning shopping time at the Escazu farmer’s market.
 Dany does the shopping; I do the socializing and carry the bags.
-I also do some tasting here and there; somebody’s gotta do that too, right?
+I also do some tasting here and there; somebody has to do that too, right?

 The usual vegetables

 Costa Rica doesn’t have as many typical vegetables as you would think.
-90% Of the available vegetables are probably well known to you.
+However, 90% Of the available vegetables are probably well known to you.
 So, I’m going to take advantage of this blog to teach you some words in Spanish also.
-I assume you don’t need to be told how to cook.
-But below there are some great suggestions for Costa Rican vegetables that you should check out.
+Of course, I assume you already know how to cook.
+But below, there are some great suggestions for Costa Rican vegetables that you should check out.

 The Tico vegetables

-You should probably take advantage of living in Costa Rica, to cook some dishes using the Tico vegetables.
-I found some really awesome recipes online and of course they’re in Spanish.
-Use Google translate to figure out what to do, Google translates pretty good from Spanish to English.
+You should probably take advantage of living in Costa Rica to cook some dishes using the Tico vegetables.
+I found some fabulous recipes online, and of course, they’re in Spanish.
+Use Google translate to figure out what to do; Google translates pretty well from Spanish to English.

 Chayote is one of those vegetables that allow you an incredible variety of recipes.
-You can use the green ones or the yellow ones (tierno) and you have them in large size and also very small.
-Try the famous chancletas that Dany’s grandma used to make or the chayote rellenos de carne.
+You can use the green ones or the yellow ones (tierno), and you have them in large sizes and very small.
+Try the famous chancletas that Dany’s grandma used to make or the chayote rellenos de picadillo.

 Ayote tierno (squash)

-Ayote sazón is used to make ayote cream soup or crema de ayote, which is delicious if you do it right.
+Costa Ricans use Ayote sazón to make ayote – “squash” cream soup or crema de ayote, which is delicious if you do it right.

-Zapallo is very much like zucchini, they look almost the same.
-Many will tell you they are the same vegetable but there is a slight difference.
+Zapallo is very much like zucchini; they look almost the same.
+Many will tell you they are the same vegetable, but there is a slight difference.
 You can cook them both the same way.
 If you’re a vegetarian, you’ll love zapallo because you can use it in many ways.
-I found some great recipes to make filled zapallo, quiche, cake, soufflé, granola bars, roasted zapallo seeds, and many others.
+I found some great recipes for zapallo, quiche, cake, soufflé, granola bars, roasted zapallo seeds, and many others.

 Camote (Sweet Potatoe)

-Camote is a sweet potato and is known in some other countries and southern states of the US.
+In other countries and southern states of the US, camote is known as a sweet potato.
 I love French fries made of camote.
-You can make puré de camote (mashed potatoes) or find very useful information on camote.
+You can make puré de camote (mashed potatoes) or find handy information on camote.

 Yuca (Yucca or Casava)

 Yuca is a root.
 It’s one of those that you can either cook as a salted vegetable or as a dessert.
-In Costa Rica, you will still find local restaurants where you can get an enyucado, or they’ll accompany it with the ceviche, use it in the typical local soup olla de carne that has all kinds of local vegetables or make puré.
+For example, you can find enyucados offered in sodas – restaurants.
+A good chef also accompanies the yuca with the ceviche or uses it in the typical local soup olla de carne.
+This soup has all kinds of local vegetables as ingredients.

 You can cook or bake the plantain in many different ways.
 The locals love the fried plantain (when the plantain is steel green or starts to get yellow) that they cut in slices, hit it with a coca-cola bottle, fry it and then put some salt, mayo, and ketchup on them.

-For sweet plantain, the blacker the plantain (green, yellow, black is how it ripens), the sweeter.
+For sweet plantain, the blacker the plantain (green, yellow, black is how it ripens), the sweeter it is.
 Check out this platano recipe.

-Today’s recommendation: ask your Tico neighbors for advice about Tico food, you’ll not only be able to start a nice relationship with your neighbor, but you’ll also pick up an amazing amount of Spanish in no time.
+Today’s recommendation: ask your Tico neighbors for advice about Tico food, you’ll not only be able to start an excellent relationship with your neighbor, but you’ll also pick up a fantastic amount of Spanish in no time.

-When you’re in the market to buy a property, contact us, we have all the local knowledge you are looking for.
+Contact us when you’re in the market to buy a property; contact us; we have the local knowledge you need to purchase without headaches.